Why Dead Skin Cells Build Up and How to Get Rid of Them

 Causing everything from a dull skin tone and sallow skin to clogged pores and breakouts, dead skin cell buildup is a common skincare concern.
 While sloughing away dead surface skin cells through chemical and physical exfoliation is a great way to reveal a glowing, radiant complexion, it’s important to know what’s causing your skin cells to build up in the first place.
 Check out some of the most common causes, ahead.

 What Are Dead Skin Cells?

+Our skin has sebaceous glands that produce naturally hydrating oils and a built-in process that constantly produces new skin cells while shedding the old.
 Skin cells — also called keratinocytes — are composed of a protein called keratin and are formed in the epidermis.
-During its life cycle, a skin cell travels up through the epidermis to the dermis until it reaches the skin’s outermost layer (called the stratum corneum) where the skin cell dies and is eventually shed through a process called desquamation.
-Every hour nearly 40,000 skin cells are shed and it takes one skin cell just about a month to complete the entire process of desquamation.
+During its life cycle, a skin cell travels up through the epidermis to the dermis until it reaches the skin’s outermost layer (called the stratum corneum).
+When it reaches the outer layer, or surface layer, the skin cell dies and is eventually shed through a process called desquamation.
+Every hour nearly 40,000 skin cells are shed, and it takes one skin cell about a month to complete the desquamation process.

 Why Do Dead Skin Cells Build Up?